Upcoming Events

 Please note: to protect the security of our meetings, we do not post Zoom links online.
 All the information you will need to access our online events will be sent to you through our mailing list.
 If you are already subscribed to the mailing list and receive email announcements about practice opportunities, all the information you will need to access our online events will be sent to you.
 If you are not currently subscribed to the mailing list and would like to receive links to our meetings, we invite you join our mailing list by clicking here.

-Hybrid In-Person/Online Zazenkai Date: Saturday, May 13 from 10am to 5pm
+Hybrid In-Person/Online Zazenkai Date: Saturday, Jan.
+11th from 10am to 3pm (note earlier end time)

 In-Person Location